66418500/TheTasks1-2-4/README.md

 * I used python shell and Github Action(automated build publish).
 # 2.Task 2.
 Configuration management
 # 3.Task 4.
 Docker and a bit of Dev
-* The API directory contains a DockerFile, a simple Web service for the GO language Gin framework.
+* api directory contains a DockerFile, a simple Web service for the GO language Gin framework.
 # Use it
 ```
 cd api